1760 - Siege of Cosel

 From October 7, heavy rain delayed the beginning of the siege.

 On October 20, Loudon (20,000 men) marched in 2 columns from Oberglogau (present-day Głogówek) and surrounded Cosel.
 His army encamped on the hills between Reinschdorf (present-day Reńska Wieś), Wiegschütz (present-day Większyce) and Komorno on the left bank of the Oder.
-Loudon established his headquarters at Kranowitz (present-day Krzanowice) and sent Colonel Faber with a detachment (Loudon's Grenadiers, 100 husssars) to Zülz (present-day Biała) to escort the arriving siege park.
+Loudon established his headquarters at Kranowitz (present-day Krzanowice) and sent Colonel Faber with a detachment (Loudon's Grenadiers, 100 husssars) to Zülz (present-day Biała) to escort the heavy siege guns arriving from Olmütz (present-day Olomouc/CZ).
+However, due to long heavy rain, the surrounding of Cosel was not suitable for the deployment of heavy guns.
+Therefore, these guns remained at Klein Nimsdorf.

 On October 22, the Austrians cut the communications of the fortress from the east and threw two pontoon bridges at Brzezetz (present-day Brzeźce) and Rogau (present-day Koźle Rogi).
 Once these bridges ready, some units crossed the Oder to complete the encirclement of the fortress from the right bank.
 The Austrian cavalry was encamped at Reinschdorf and detachments were posted at Juliusburg (present-day Radziejowo) and Wiegschütz.